xmonader/info_foundation/docs/collaboration/contributing_in_agile_org.md

 My personal estimate is that less than 1% of existing professionals have the skill to be a good coordinator.

-An good agile Coordinator needs to be aware, this means
+An good agile Coordinator needs to work on self improvement:

-- good communicator
-- can structure work & document strategy, specs, ... (communication skills)
 - don't do things out of ego or old frustrations
 - understand own shortcomings
 - love him/herself and can love others